rtCamp/Frappe-Manager/docs/commands/services.md

 Reclaim the host tier's disk: fm's own backup sessions and the shared services' logs.

+Plan-first: the full plan (every path that would be touched) is printed, then one confirmation covers it; a bare Enter aborts, --yes skips the question, --dry-run stops after the plan.
 Covers ~/frappe/backups (migration sessions and services_<date> wholesale backups) and the shared services' log files.
 Retention comes from the \[prune] table in fm_config.toml; flags override for one run. fm.log is not touched: it rotates itself.
 The bench tier has its own command, fm prune BENCH.

 **Usage**: